trev-slack/argos_gazebo/README.md

 2. pointgrey_camera_driver: https://github.com/ros-drivers/pointgrey_camera_driver - automatic!
 [GitHub](https://github.com/ros-drivers/pointgrey_camera_driver)
 Once all of the repos are in your workspace, build it with catkin_make.
 ## Usage
-First move the '<lidar_flea'> file from the argos_gazebo/resources folder to the multi_jackal/multi_jackal_description/urdf/configs folder.
+First move the '<idar_flea>' file from the argos_gazebo/resources folder to the multi_jackal/multi_jackal_description/urdf/configs folder.
 This file tells the launcher what sensors to add.
 A test simulation can be run with '<roslaunch argos_gazebo argos_test.launch>' Publish Waypoints to /argos/move_base/goal in the form of MoveBaseActionGoal messages.
 The RViz display can be modified to show the costmap and planners.
 ## Navigation